Terry Virgo: Early life

 Virgo was born and raised in Brighton, on the English South Coast.
 He was not brought up in a believing home, though he was sent to Sunday school at both a high Anglican church, and a low Presbyterian Church, where he "never heard the gospel."
-When Virgo was 16 his sister became a believer, and through her he too was touched by God: he "got down on his knees and began to weep."
+When Virgo was 16, his sister became a believer, and through her, he too was touched by God and "got down on his knees and began to weep."
 At first he went to a formal Anglican Church, but when he visited Holland Road Baptist Church, he said "the moment I went through the door, I realised that these people had got what I had."
-The pastor, EG Rudman, exercised a great influence on Virgo at a formative stage."
+The pastor, EG Rudman, exercised a great influence on Virgo at a formative stage.
 Rudman was a supporter of the Keswick Convention.
-Virgo was also influenced by Denis Clarke and Campbell MacAlpine.
+Virgo was also influenced by Denis Clark and Campbell MacAlpine.

 Ministry

 As a young pastor, Virgo was influenced by the Charismatic Movement.
 Having become disillusioned by his experience in traditional UK churches, he sought to direct his church toward what he considered its New Testament "charismatic roots."
 He was influenced in this pursuit by the teaching of the British Restorationist Arthur Wallis, who believed that a return of the charismatic gifts (such as prophecy and speaking in tongues) to the traditional denominations was not sufficient and that a more thorough restoration of church life to a New Testament pattern was necessary.
 Particular attention was initially given to the Ephesians 4 ministries of apostle, prophet, evangelist, shepherd and teacher, and over time a broader understanding of the nature of church life began to emerge.
 He has been called a sort of elder statesman of Calvinist continuationists.